silverstripe/cwp/docs/en/04_Performance_Guide/04_Third_Parties.md

 #### 3. How important is it for the data to be up-to-date?

 Caching operates on the basis that we allow for data to be inaccurate for a short period of time.
 After the cache lifetime has passed, the cache will be refreshed and the latest data will be fetched.

-The tolerance for how old this data can be will vary; sometimes data being out of date by 30 minutes will have no significant impact but at other times five minutes is too long.
+The tolerance for how old this data can be will vary.

 ### Pre-fetching data

 For some external requests you may know what data you'll need before a user visits your site.
 External news, currency conversion rates and so on can often be pre-fetched for the coming hours.
-By setting up a queued job (for more on this see [../deferring-work](Deferring Work)) you can fetch and cache external data at pre-defined times of the day.
+By setting up a queued job (see [Deferring Work](https://www.cwp.govt.nz/developer-docs/en/performance_guide/deferring_work/)) you can fetch and cache external data at pre-defined times of the day.
 If the data is ready waiting for the user when they arrive, they won't be held up while you fetch it for them.

 ### Handling API failures